maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 A number of BASICs provide `DIV` as an operator rather than a function.
-In these, `DIV(7,2)` would be entered as `7 DIV 2`.
-It is not clear whether any dialects use this function-style version, but as it is known that functional versions of `MOD` are in use, so this has been added as well.
+In these, the equivalent of `DIV(7,2)` would be entered as `7 DIV 2`.
+It is not clear whether any dialects use the function-style version of `DIV`, but as it *is* known that functional versions of `MOD` are in use, so this has been added as well.

 #### See also: